MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Get-AzureRmNetworkSecurityRuleConfig.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmNetworkSecurityRuleConfig** cmdlet gets a network security rule configuration for an azure_2 network security group.
+The **Get-AzureRmNetworkSecurityRuleConfig** cmdlet gets a network security rule configuration for an Azure network security group.

 ## EXAMPLES